Tax Deductibility of Meals and Entertainment Expenses

 Introduction

-The Tax Cuts and Jobs Act of 2017 (the Act) made some very significant changes to the deductibility of meals and entertainment expenses.
+The Tax Cuts and Jobs Act of 2017 (the Act) made some very significant changes to meals and entertainment deductions.
 The purposes of this article are to summarize those changes and to provide businesses with some guidelines for grouping 2018 (and beyond) meals and entertainment expenses based on whether they are 100%, 50%, or 0% deductible (or, in the case of certain transportation workers, 80% deductible) under the new rules.
 This discussion assumes that the expense in question is an ordinary and necessary business expense, and is not lavish or extravagant; if either of these criteria are not met, then the expense is automatically nondeductible.

 Secondly, the Act eliminated an important provision that had allowed 100% deductibility for food and beverages that are excludible from employees’ income as de minimis fringe benefits.
 These expenses are now only 50% deductible.
 A de minimis fringe benefit is one that is excludable from income because its value, after taking into account the frequency with which similar fringes are provided by the employer to the employer’s employees, is so small as to make accounting for it unreasonable or administratively impracticable.
 Examples of food and beverages provided to employees that can be excluded as de minimis fringe benefits are discussed below.